 - Carry tissue papers and snacks as this gets expensive the higher you go up

-- Instead of buying bottled water which can get quite expensive, take water sterilizer or treatment pills.
+- Instead of buying bottled water which can get quite expensive, take water sterilizer or water purification tablets.

 - Avoid consuming alcohol.
 Not only are they expensive, but they can also cause dehydration resulting altitude sickness.